 Plus, you can track your fitness activity more comprehensively than ever — with nine metrics including cardio fitness, flights of stairs climbed, movement, and more.
 And now you can buy and download Watch apps with the new App Store on Apple Watch right on your wrist.

-Dark Mode is officially coming to the iPhone. iOS 13, the new operating system announced today, will include a dark colour scheme display, like the one already available on Mac.
+Dark Mode is officially coming to the iPhone. iOS 13, the new operating system announced today, will include a dark color scheme display, like the one already available on Mac.
 Also, when you text in Dark Mode, you can swipe to type rather than tapping keys.
 Reminders is getting a much-needed facelift, too, with a new Quick Type bar and an integration with Tasks.
 Also, you can tag one of your contacts in your Reminders — so that next time you're Messaging them, you'll be alerted of the reminder.

 And when it comes to apps, Apple is putting a major emphasis on security and privacy.
 You now have the option to share your location with an app just once, and then require it to ask you again the next time you use it.
 Also, if you're sick of giving each new app you download your email address, iOS 13 is integrating a feature that lets you generate a unique random email address for each app.

-And, my personal favourite: Memoji is getting a major makeover — now, you can add a ton of more makeup and accessories to make yours look even more like you.
+And, my personal favorite: Memoji is getting a major makeover — now, you can add a ton of more makeup and accessories to make yours look even more like you.
 (Brb while I spend an hour doing this.)

 AirPods & Siri

 Now, Siri can read your Messages to you as soon as you get a text — right on your AirPods.
 There’s also a new audio share feature, meaning, for those of us who have ever wanted to share a song we’re listening to with a friend, now we finally can.
 Siri's voice is also getting an update, too — and it's more natural-sounding than ever.